Christ in 1 Corinthians

 Christ Connection - The Cross as Redemption

-“Jesus Christ, and him crucified” is not just the gospel’s method - it is its entire substance.
+“Jesus Christ, and him crucified” is the gospel’s entire substance.
 At the cross, Christ “was made a curse for us” (Gal.
 3:13).
 He became what we are so that we might become what He is.
-The cross is not a tragedy to be forgiven and moved past; it is the hinge on which all redemption turns.
+The cross is the hinge on which all redemption turns.
 When you preach Christ crucified, you preach the only message that saves.

 Open the chapter → - 1 Corinthians 3Curated